Mack Lecture: Kulapat Yantrasast

 A leader in contemporary architecture practice, globally renowned Kulapat Yantrasast (founder of WHY Architecture) views museums as spaces for community-building.
 He leads with an empathic approach to shaping public spaces in the art and architecture worlds.
 Through his lecture, Yantrasast draws us in to his distinct approach to “acupuncture architecture” and his means for building adaptive structures in the 21st century.
 Following Yantrasast’s presentation, there will be a short dialogue moderated by Maija García, the new director of the Capri Theater.

-A pop-up bar will be open in the lobby starting one hour before the lecture.
+A cash bar reception will be hosted from 6–7 pm in the Main Lobby.
+All lecture ticketholders will receive a free drink ticket.
 Gallery admission is free on Thursday nights, 5–9 pm.
 Save time and reserve your gallery admission tickets online.

 Mack Lectures provide a platform for changemakers at the forefront of their fields to share new ideas and alternative ways of working.